Emergency line (for OLM only): 908-876-4395

 After Confession

 Give thanks to God for forgiving you again.
-If you recall some serious sin you forgot to tell, rest assured that it has been forgiven with the others, but be sure to confess it in your next Confession.
+If you recall some grave sin you forgot to tell, rest assured that it has been forgiven with the others, and yet be sure to confess it in your next Confession.

-Resolve to return to the Sacrament of Reconciliation often.
+Resolve to use the Sacrament of Penance at least once a year.
 We Catholics are fortunate to have the Sacrament of Reconciliation.
 It is the ordinary way for us to have our sins forgiven.
 This sacrament is a powerful help to eliminate our weaknesses, grow in holiness, and lead a balanced and virtuous life.